 National College Credit Recommendation Service

 The Jewish Child in Traditional Jewish Society (SOC-101)

 Instructional delivery format:

-This self-study assesses students' knowledge of the role of the child in traditional Jewish society by studying the Biblical and Talmudic attitude towards children and child-rearing as well as some sources from Medieval times and how contemporary traditional authorities approach the subject within the contemporary milieu.
+This self-study exam assesses students' knowledge of the role of the child in traditional Jewish society by studying the Biblical and Talmudic attitude towards children and child-rearing as well as some sources from Medieval times and how contemporary traditional authorities approach the subject within the contemporary milieu.
 Specific topics include: methods of socialization, educational approaches and the relationship between child and parent and what obligations each one is considered to have towards the other, and the level of individuality that should be encouraged.
 Special attention is focused on understanding how children played a specific and unique role in various times of persecution as well as the influence of youth movements in more recent times with relation to the general Jewish society.
 Students also discuss contemporary challenges, particularly the problem of at-risk youth in the traditional community.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Judaic Studies, Religion, Sociology, Anthropology, Jewish History, or as a General Elective (6/13) (8/18 revalidation).